venturadan/startup/notes.md

 29. why for services are we now doing static hosting from `public`?
 30. Super confusing flow on REST/CORS day---check it out (maybe not the case in the actual slides, because we hopped around)
 31. Is the Playwrite/UI/backend testing stuff useful to try to include at the level it is?
+32. Login assignment should be before database assignment because it's similar but probably easier
+33. spending time doing stuff like signing up for Mongo (which is covered in instructions) is probably not helpful/good use of time
+34. spend time in class understanding code; not necessarily writing/running it
+35. Live convert simon web framework to simon react seems like a bad idea